 Stuart and Jill still travel throughout the world as ministers-at-large for Elmbrook Church into large cities, small towns, and rural back-country areas where they provide leadership training and support to local church pastors and lay leaders.
 They have traveled to 100 countries on every continent including Romania, China, India, Congo, New Zealand, Australia, England, Austria, Indonesia, Korea, Japan, Scotland, Germany, Ireland, Thailand, Canada and many others.
 Stuart and Jill have been asked why they don't slow down but instead keep going so much and so far.
 Stuart's reply?
 “Because we're invited.”

 In 2003, their youngest son, Pete, joined Telling the Truth's teaching team.
 Pete was only seven years old when his family moved from the UK to Milwaukee, WI.
 He spent much of his young life in the bustling and growing church, but it wasn't until 1982, after a mission trip to the Philippines, that Pete realized God was calling him to be a pastor.
-After completing his seminary training at Trinity Evangelical Divinity School in 1991, he began serving as the senior pastor of Bent Tree Bible Fellowship, a multi-site church based in suburban Dallas, Texas.
-Pete and his wife, Libby, and the body of believers at Bent Tree are passionate about seeing to it that no one misses the grace of God.
+After completing his seminary training at Trinity Evangelical Divinity School in 1991, he served for nearly 30 years as the senior pastor of Bent Tree Bible Fellowship, a multi-site church based in suburban Dallas, Texas.

 Telling the Truth's daily half-hour Bible teaching broadcast is listened to on nearly 500 radio outlets throughout the United States including Dallas, Detroit, Minneapolis/St. Paul, Seattle, Milwaukee, across North America on Sirius XM Satellite Radio, as well as the United Kingdom, Southern Africa, and Southeast Asia.
 The program can also be heard online through various media sites and apps, through iTunes via free streaming audio, MP3 download, and podcasting.